cocomo29/UIT-Pwned/README.md

 * Python 3: The project is written in Python 3 and requires this version to run properly.
 You can download the latest version from the official Python website [here](https://www.python.org/downloads/).

 * pip: This is the package installer for Python.
 It is used to install the required libraries for this project.
 If you have Python 3 installed, you should have pip as well.
-You can check if pip is installed by running pip -v in your terminal.
+You can check if pip is installed by running `pip -v` in your terminal/cmd.

 * Shell: You will need a shell environment to run the shell scripts in this project.
 Most commonly used shells are Bash (MacOS, Linux), and CMD (Windows).
 Make sure you have one installed on your machine.

 ## Installing 💾

-1. Clone the repository to your local machine.
+1. Download/Clone the repository to your local machine.
  `git clone https://github.com/cocomo29/UIT-Pwned.git`
 2. Open terminal in the root directory of the cloned folder.
 3. Run the following command to install the required libraries: